 This seminar course provides a forum for discussing and processing Phase I Internship experiences and current topics/issues/trends in STEM middle school teaching and learning.
 The seminar has been designed to help teacher candidates analyze the many facets of teaching and to become a reflective practitioner.
-Topics that are addressed include STEM features of instruction and schools, classroom management, assessment strategies, culture/s of schools, evidence-based teaching (SLOs), PRAXIS II examinations, and becoming a professional.
+Students must be accepted into Phase I of Internship and have department permission to enroll in the course.